Poo Pathi: History

 "Your holiness, she was the one and only daughter given by God to us.
-She took only vegetarian food right from here childhood.
+She took only vegetarian food right from her childhood.
 She led a divine life by bathing and worshipping twice a day.
 She was not interested in marriage.
 Under such circumstance, when thine Citars came with the proposal addressing thineself as a Pandaram, I grew angry.
-When I beat them, my daughter cried out as if all beatings fall on her.
+When I beat them, my daughter cried out as if all beatings fell on her.
 Afterwards we can't control her and she ran towards here.
 So please pardon us.
 Please accept her."

-Hearing this, Vaikundar advised him for his ignorance of the divine birth of his daughter. he told that she was the incarnation of the Bhooma Devi the goddess of Earth.
+Hearing this, Vaikundar advised him for his ignorance of the divine birth of his daughter.
+He said that she was the incarnation of the Bhooma Devi the goddess of Earth.
 She was performing austerity towards God to marry her and to unify her into himself.
-And so fulfilling that, the above drama is played.
+And so fulfilling that, the above drama is played out.

 Vaikundar married her under the shade of the laurel trees.
 The trees threw flowers over the couple, wishing them well.
 The devas praised the couple and threw flowers over them, and since then that place is called Poo Pathi, where 'Poo' means flower in Tamil Language.
 Afterwards, Ayya along with Bhooma devi returned to Swamithoppe, where the followers gave them a warm welcome.

 Later the devotees established a Pathi at this place and it is called as Poo pathi.
 Festivals are conducted every year and this temple is owned by the village and maintained by the village committee.
 Poopathi is located about ten kilometers south of Nagercoil near Eathamozhi.

 Festivals

-Also apart from 'The Great Masi Procession' from Nagercoil to Swamithope pathi, There is also a procession conducted from Poo Pathi to Ambala Pathi, which was organised by unifying the different processions from western parts of Kanyakumari district.
+Also apart from 'The Great Masi Procession' from Nagercoil to Swamithope pathi, there is also a procession conducted from Poo Pathi to Ambala Pathi, which was organised by unifying the different processions from western parts of Kanyakumari district.

 The Thiru Eadu-Vasippu is conducted here starting from 2nd of the Tamil Month of Karthigai and will continue for about seventeen days.
 The celebration of Ayya Vaikunda Avatharam is celebrated for two days here on 19th and the 20th of the Tamil Month of Masi.
 Anna dharmam is conducted during all festival days.
-Bus facility is available for this Pathi from Nagercoil.
+A bus facility is available for this Pathi from Nagercoil.

 The special feature here is the Laurel trees.
 And Ayya unified Poomadanthai into him only under the shade of these laurel trees.
 Also some historians view that, this was once a Siva temple.
 Ayya Vaikundar changed it as Poo Pathi.
 The previous temple was called as Kalaswami temple.
 Presently there is the tomb of Kala Swami, west to the present Pathi.
 The Pathi is facing east ward.
 There is an old pipal tree on the front of the Pathi.